bsarsekeyev/k-means_with_internal_validation/README.md

 ## General description

-Python implementation of k-means clustering algorithm with Davies-Bouldin internal cluste validation and Minmax initialization methods.
+Python implementation of k-means clustering algorithm with Davies-Bouldin internal cluster validation and Minmax initialization methods.

 Internal validation is helful to determine and test the number of centroids.
 Internal cluster validation evaluates the goodness of a clustering structure and estimates the number of appropriate clusters without reference to external data (such as labels).